UniversalDependencies/docs/_it/template-index.md

 Copula
 * The only copular verb for Italian is the verb *essere* "to be".
 It is used in equational, attributional, locative, possessive and benefactory nonverbal clauses, as detailed below.

   * Equation
 *Loro sono amici* "they are friends" > cop(amici,sono) nsubj(amici,loro)
   * Attribution
 *I cinque sarebbero tutti immigrati clandestini* > cop(immigrati,sarebbero) nsubj(immigrati,cinque)
   * Location
 *Anna è a Roma* "Anna is in Rome" > cop(Roma,è) nsubj(Roma,Anna)
   * Possession
   *La scultura è del pachistano Hamad Butt* > cop(pachistano,è) nsubj(pachistano,scultura)
   * Benefactory
   *Il libro è per Anna* "The book is for Anna" > cop(Anna,è) nsubj(Anna,libro)

 * There are cases where the verb *essere* is not marked as copula, thus becoming the main verb of the clause.
-This analysis is generally adopted when:
+This analysis is generally adopted:
-  * Presentational or existential constructions
-	E.g. *Vi sono migliaia di casi di questo genere* expl(sono,Vi)
+  * with presentational or existential constructions E.g. *Vi sono migliaia di casi di questo genere* expl(sono,Vi) nsubj(sono,migliaia) root(ROOT,sono)
-	nsubj(sono,migliaia)
-	root(ROOT,sono)
-  * the argument of the verb essere is a subordinate clause E.g. *La verità è che la spesa sanitaria sta esplodendo* nsubj(è,verità) root(ROOT,è)
+  * when the argument of the verb essere is a subordinate clause E.g. *La verità è che la spesa sanitaria sta esplodendo* nsubj(è,verità) root(ROOT,è)